 (5) Multiple Device Markings will be inside parentheses.
 Only one Device Marking contained in parentheses and separated by a "~" will appear on a device.
-If a line is indented then it is a continuation of the previous line and the two combined represent the entire Device Marking for that device.
+If a line of the previous line and the two combined represent the entire Device Marking for that device.

 (6) Lead finish/Ball material - Orderable Devices may have multiple material finish options.
 Finish options are separated by a vertical ruled line.
-Lead finish/Ball material values may wrap to two lines if the finish value exceeds the maximum column width.
+Lead finish/E lines if the finish value exceeds the maximum column width.

-Important Information and Disclaimer: The information provided on this page represents TI's knowledge and belief as of the date that it is provided.
-TI bases its knowledge and belief on information provided by third parties, and makes no representation or warranty as to the accuracy of such information.
-Efforts are underway to better integrate information from third parties.
-TI has taken and continues to take reasonable steps to provide representative and accurate information but may not have conducted destructive testing or chemical analysis on incoming materials and chemicals.
-TI and TI suppliers consider certain information to be proprietary, and thus CAS numbers and other limited information may not be available for release.
+Important Information and Disclaimer:The information provided on this page represents TI's knowledge and belief as of the date that it is provided.
+TI bases its provided by third parties, and makes no representation or warranty as to the accuracy of such information.
+Efforts are underway to better integrate information continues to take reasonable steps to provide representative and accurate information but may not have conducted destructive testing or chemical analysis or TI and TI suppliers consider certain information to be proprietary, and thus CAS numbers and other limited information may not be available for release.